apockill/crystalballer/README.md

 also enable X11 Forwarding, so that visuals can pass through the docker container.

 Usable scripts can be found in the `scripts` section of the `pyproject.toml`.

+### Setting up the Hardware

+1. Connect the Gakken display to the computer via HDMI, and set the resolution to 800x600.

+2. Connect the Oak-D Lite to the computer via USB.

 ### Validating GPU works
 You can check if your docker installation works with GPU by seeing if nvidia-smi works